Child Birth Injury in New Jersey

 However, if the professional medical staff does not take action quickly enough, asphyxiation may occur.
 This can result in causing a child to develop severe physical or mental disabilities.
 Accordingly, medical staff may be liable for any damages that happened.

-• Cesarean Section Delay
+Cesarean Section Delay

-In truth, there are several reasons why a doctor may perform a C-section.
-For example, the baby could be in the wrong position or fail to descend into the birth canal.
-Another qualifying situation is when the mother has labored without dilation.
+There are several reasons why a doctor might decide to perform a C-section.
+For instance, the baby may be in the wrong position, fail to descend into the birth canal, or the mother may labor without sufficient dilation.
+Each of these situations presents risks that a C-section can help to address.

-• Kernicterus
+Kernicterus

 Obstetricians in New Jersey should have the means to prevent kernicterus from happening to newborns.
 Unfortunately, missing jaundice in the infant can lead to this relatively rare condition.